EUROVOLC-ML/VolUnD-Toolkit/README.md

 		key: value
 		where “key” is an option name, and “value” is the corresponding value.
 String values should be quoted; numeric values should not be quoted; unspecified values can be provided as “None” (unquoted); list values can be grouped between brackets.
 		Possible options are:
-  - train_dir: folder (or file list) where the dataset files for the training phase are located
+  - train_dir: folder (or file list in PyTorch or JSON format) where the dataset files for the training phase are located
-  - val_dir: folder (or file list) where the dataset files for the validation phase are located
+  - val_dir: folder (or file list in PyTorch or JSON format) where the dataset files for the validation phase are located
   - data_location: folder where the dataset files are located, used only if train_dir or val_dir are file lists
   - chunk_len: chunk length (i.e., temporal length of the a single input to the model); default 512
   - chunk_only_one: take one or all chunk of single signal; default False